Couple at Home Reviewing Information

 Key steps in the process include:

-1. Check your credit score: This will give you some idea of how likely most lenders will be to give you a loan.
+1. Check your credit score (Opens in a new Window): This will give you some idea of how likely most lenders will be to give you a loan.
 Try to improve your score by paying off some of your smaller debts.

 2. Apply for a loan: Complete and submit paperwork, along with details of your income, assets, and outstanding debts as well as provide details on why you want a loan.